alvarordf/ANNcoilsDataset/README.md

 ## Credits
 If you use this dataset, please consider the proper citation of the article:

-[1] A. Rodriguez-Fuentes, M. Jimenez and R. Ramos, "Neural Network-Based Design of Wireless Power Transfer Systems for Implantable Medical Devices," in IEEE Transactions on Power Electronics, Jun.
-2025.
+[1] A. Rodriguez-Fuentes, M. J. Carrizosa and R. Ramos, "Neural Network-Based Design of Wireless Power Transfer Systems for Implantable Medical Devices," in IEEE Transactions on Power Electronics, doi: 10.1109/TPEL.2025.3614366.

 ## Author
 - Name: Álvaro Rodríguez Fuentes